 EMAC emulation control is implemented for compatibility with other peripherals.
 The SOFT and FREE bits in the emulation control register (EMCONTROL) allow EMAC operation to be suspended.
-Additionally, emulation control is also implemented in the EMAC control module with the EMAC control module emulation control register (CMEMCONTROL) to allow the EMAC control module activity to be suspended.

 When the emulation suspend state is entered, the EMAC stops processing receive and transmit frames at the next frame boundary.
 Any frame currently in reception or transmission is completed normally without suspension.
 For transmission, any complete or partial frame in the transmit cell FIFO is transmitted.
 For receive, frames that are detected by the EMAC after the suspend state is entered are ignored.
 No statistics are kept for ignored frames.